 - Fluid in alveoli: e.g., CHF, ARDS, pneumonia

-- V/Q mismatch (due to increased dead space): e.g., pulmonary embolism, pneumothorax, atelectasis, obstructive lung disease, pneumonia, pulmonary edema
+- V/Q mismatch (due to increased dead space or shunting): e.g., pulmonary embolism, pneumothorax, atelectasis, obstructive lung disease, pneumonia, pulmonary edema

 - Alveolar hypoventilation: interstitial lung disease, lung fibrosis (usually manifests with ↑ CO2)

-An increased A-a gradient may occur in hypoxemia due to shunting, ventilation-perfusion mismatch, or impaired gas diffusion across the alveoli due to fibrosis or edema.
+An increased A-a gradient may occur in hypoxemia due to shunting, , or impaired gas diffusion across the alveoli due to fibrosis or edema.
 The A-a gradient remains normal with hypoventilation due to CNS and neuromuscular disorders (no diffusion defect) and in high altitude (despite a lower fraction of inhaled O2).
-Patients with hypoventilation (e.g., due to a drug overdose) usually present with increased CO2.

 Types of gas exchange